 The college is addressing issues as they arise.
-It has created a Pandemic Response Team consisting of President Thomas Walker, Jr., Vice President of Academic and Student Services Patty Pfeiffer, Vice President of Administrative and Financial Services Joy Kornegay, Associate Vice President of Human Resources, Marketing, Safety, and Compliance Charles Gaylor, IV, Associate Vice President of Administrative Services Derek Hunter, Director of Information Technology Matthew Bauer, Senior Executive Assistant to the President Amber Tyler, and Public Information Officer Tara Humphries that is meeting twice a week to determine the best course of action for our college community.
+It has created a Pandemic Response Team consisting of President Thomas Walker, Jr., Vice President of Academic and Student Services Patty Pfeiffer, Vice President of Administrative and Financial Services Joy Kornegay, Associate Vice President of Human Resources, Marketing, Safety, and Compliance Charles Gaylor, IV, Associate Vice President of Administrative Services Derek Hunter, Director of Information Technology Matthew Bauer, Senior Executive Assistant to the President Amber Tyler, and Public Information Officer Tara Humphries that is meeting weekly to determine the best course of action for our college community.

 As more information and guidance becomes available, it will be shared on this page, via email, and through other avenues.

 Anyone who has questions, comments, or concerns related to COVID-19 and WCC can send them to email@example.com.

 NCDHHS Expands Measures to Prevent and Respond to COVID-19 in Long-term Care Facilities – 5/18/20

 NCDHHS Updates Guidance on Who Should be Tested for COVID-19 – 5/15/20

 “Graduate Together” Telecast Honors (High School) Class of 2020 – 5/15/20